opencast/opencast/docs/guides/developer/docs/development-environment.md

 ### Enabling debugger for package installations

-Albeit you can use the afforemented method for package installations, you can't start the debug mode via system services (Without modifying the service).
+Albeit you can use the afforemented method for package installations, you can't start debug mode via system services.
 The recommended way is to enable the debug mode in the `setenv` file, normally found in:

     /usr/share/opencast/bin/